anyaevostinar/anyaevostinar.github.io/classes/201-f21/inheritanceActivity.md

 d.
 Correct the error by adding `pet` to the `Animal` class as well and verify the error is resolved.

 e.
 Reflect in Answers.txt on whether you find the `@Override` annotation useful and if you plan to use it (there is no right or wrong answer, I just am curious what you think!).

+## Exercise 5
+If you didn't already, go back and add JavaDocs method documentation for each of your methods.

 ## Hand in
 Make sure that you updated `Collaborations.txt` as necessary.